parsaBABALOO/PBX-CRYPTO-TELEGRAM-BOT/README.md

 * **No Re-branding:** Claiming this specific architecture, logic layout, or styling as your own authorship is legally actionable.

 *Failure to comply with these terms constitutes a direct breach of copyright law and intellectual property rights.*

+---

+📬 Contact

+Developer: Parsa Babaloo
+The only way to contact the developer is via email:

+Email: parsababalo1403@gmail.com

+Any other contact methods, accounts, or channels claiming association with this project are unofficial and should be ignored.

+---